wyb-sy/web-ACM-MM2021/index.md

 </p>

 <p align='center'>
   The first row is the reference images.
-The second row is the generated iamges.
+The second row is the generated images.
 </p>

 # **Abstract**